 What is a B2B Competitor Analysis?

 A B2B competitor analysis is an examination of the competitors working within your industry.
-Not only does a competitor analysis help you identify your competitors, but it allows you to carefully evaluate their strategies to see where they’re succeeding and where their weak points may be.
+Not only does a competitor analysis help you identify your competitors, but it also allows you to carefully evaluate their strategies to see where they’re succeeding and where their weak points may be.

 When done right, a B2B competitor analysis will tell you: